 The focal point for formal research exchange within the School is the Friday Research Seminar.
 This series brings established and rising research talents from all over the world to the School of Classics, as well as local staff and postgraduates.
 The School’s busy conference programme includes workshops, day colloquia and larger scale events, all usually hosted within Swallowgate itself.
 Our annual Distinguished Visiting Scholar programme has brought some of the world’s leading classicists to St Andrews for research and collaboration.

-The School is proud of its publication record across all areas of research, recognised in the results of RAE/REF panels in 2001 and 2008.
+The School is proud of its publication record across all areas of research, recognised in the results of REF2014, where we were ranked 2nd equal in the UK for research excellence.
 Our hundreds of research publications include monographs with world-leading academic presses, peer-reviewed journal articles, chapters in edited collections, field reports, conference proceedings and contributions to major works of reference.
 Wider recognition of our staff’s research expertise results in regular invitations to present papers and lectures at other institutions, in the UK, Europe and beyond.

 The School’s new Centre for the Literatures of the Roman Empire, launched in 2014, draws together a significant cluster of ongoing research collaborations.
 These and other projects within the School (both individual and collaborative) have an enviable record of recent success in securing external funding, from (among others) the British Academy, the Leverhulme Trust, the Loeb Classical Library Foundation and the Arts and Humanities Research Council.
 Such awards have funded PhD studentships, postdoctoral appointments, conferences, archaeological fieldwork, and replacement teaching costs to allow the completion of major publications.
 The School is also committed to public engagement with its research and to exploring ways in which its research can be used to benefit schools, the heritage and museum sector and beyond.